Chess Review

-Chess Review was a U.S. chess magazine published from January 1933 to October 1969 (Volume 37 Number 10).
+Chess Review was an U.S. chess magazine published from January 1933 to October 1969 (Volume 37 Number 10).
 Until April 1941 it was called The Chess Review.
 Published in New York, it began on a schedule of at least ten issues a year but later became a monthly.
 Isaac Kashdan was the editor for the first year, with Al Horowitz and Fred Reinfeld associate editors.
 After one year, Kashdan left and Horowitz became the editor, a position he retained for the remainder of the magazine's existence.
 Chess Review was virtually unchallenged as the premier U.S. chess periodical from its start in 1933 until a rival emerged in 1961 after a major revamp of the official United States Chess Federation magazine, Chess Life.
 The two magazines remained in competition until November 1969, when Horowitz retired and the magazines were merged to become Chess Life & Review.